 Tell-tale optional.
 If it exists, its function shall be carried out by the tell-tale required for the front and rear position lamps.

-However, a tell-tale indicating failure is mandatory if required by the device regulation."
+However, a tell-tale indicating failure is mandatory if required by the component regulation."

 Paragraph 6.19.8., amend to read: